alorenz465446/UFOs/README.md

 [Link to deployed webpage](https://alorenz465446.github.io/UFOs/)

 To perform a search click on the link highlighted above.
-Once you have been directed to the webpage you can scroll down and see the filtered search section onthe bottom left.
+Once you have been directed to the webpage you can scroll down and see the filtered search section on the bottom left.
 Should look like the image provided below:

 <img width="229" alt="filter_search" src="https://user-images.githubusercontent.com/107652317/187988037-bb3999c9-6ccd-4be6-9bdf-8c9d6167db65.PNG">